PyChina/weekly/content/Issue/issue-369.md

 - [构建 Python 项目](https://pycoders.com/link/1647/web)
     + PYTHON-GUIDE.ORG

-“Which functions should go into which modules?
+"Which functions should go into which modules?
 How does data flow through the project?
 What features and functions can be grouped together and isolated?
-By answering questions like these you can begin to plan, in a broad sense, what your finished product will look like.”
+By answering questions like these you can begin to plan, in a broad sense, what your finished product will look like."

 (`是也乎:`